caldermf/modular-reduction/README.md

 - low-rank tables from the paper
 - `B3`, `C3`, and selected `D4` rows
 - the `A4` dual/pseudo-dual discrepancy
-- structured API behavior
+- structured API/CLI behavior
-- CLI behavior

-## Citation

-If you use this package in research, please cite both the software and the paper.
-A machine-readable citation file is included as [`CITATION.cff`](CITATION.cff).

 ## Repository Structure

-The cleaned repository is intentionally small.
 The main pieces are:

 - `src/modular_reduction/` for the package
-- `tests/` for regression coverage
+- `tests/` for test coverage
 - `examples/` for runnable usage examples
-- `README.md`, `pyproject.toml`, and `CITATION.cff` for package metadata
+- `README.md`, `pyproject.toml` for package metadata

-## Current Scope

-This repository is now organized as a Sage-native installable package rather than a loose notebook collection.
-That said, it is still honest research software:

-- it is optimized for mathematical transparency and reproducibility
-- it exposes provenance rather than hiding historical notebook-era choices
-- it does not pretend that every experimentally interesting feature from the paper is already wrapped in a high-level API

-The goal is that another researcher can install the package, reproduce the published tables, inspect the basis objects used in the proof, and use the Type `A` reduction interface immediately.